SentometricsResearch/sentometrics/cran-comments.md

 ## submission (version 0.5) [18/09/2018]

-**new**: reimplementation of sentiment code in C++, final set of API changes for overall clarity, small bug and documentation fixes
+**new**: reimplementation of sentiment calculation code in C++, final set of API changes for better overall clarity, small bug and documentation fixes

 - installed size > 5Mb, due to more compiled code
 - examples now run significantly faster because of speed improvements